Thomas-K-John/yolo_object_detection/README.md

 	pip install ultralytics
  	pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124

+## To run the app locally:
+	uvicorn main:app --reload --port=8000 --host=0.0.0.0

+## Swagger UI for uploading the image and to collect the output response in JSON format:
+	http://127.0.0.1:8000/docs

 ## To create and run a docker container:
 	docker-compose up --build

-## Swagger UI for uploading the image and to collect the output response in JSON format:
-	http://127.0.0.1:8000/docs